Schweipolt Fiol: Printing in Poland

 In the late 16th century there were 7 printing shops in Kraków, and in 1610 ten printing shops.
 A decline started in around 1615 leaving only three secular printing shops in 1650, accompanied by a few ecclesial ones.

-Only one printing shop is recorded in Warszawa in 1707, owned by the Piarists.
+Only one printing shop is recorded in Warsaw in 1707, owned by the Piarists.
 This situation improved during the realm of the last Polish king, Stanisław August Poniatowski, which marked a political and cultural revival in Poland.
 Unfortunately his attempts to reform the state led to the Partitions of Poland carried out by Prussia, Austria and Russia.

 Printing technology

 The world's first movable type printing technology was invented and developed in China by the Han Chinese printer Bi Sheng between the years 1041 and 1048.
 In the West, the invention of an improved movable type mechanical printing technology in Europe is credited to the German printer Johannes Gutenberg in 1450.

 The exact date of Gutenberg's press is debated based on existing screw presses.
 Gutenberg, a goldsmith by profession, developed a printing system by both adapting existing technologies and making inventions of his own.
 His newly devised hand mould made possible the rapid creation of metal movable type in large quantities Johannes Gutenberg's work on the printing press began in approximately 1436 when he partnered with Andreas Dritzehn—a man he had previously instructed in gem-cutting—and Andreas Heilmann, owner of a paper mill.
 However, it was not until a 1439 lawsuit against Gutenberg that an official record exists; witnesses' testimony discussed Gutenberg's types, an inventory of metals (including lead), and his type molds.

 Having previously worked as a professional goldsmith, Gutenberg made skillful use of the knowledge of metals he had learned as a craftsman.
 He was the first to make type from an alloy of lead, tin, and antimony, which was critical for producing durable type that produced high-quality printed books and proved to be much better suited for printing than all other known materials.
 To create these lead types, Gutenberg used what is considered one of his most ingenious inventions, [38] a special matrix enabling the quick and precise molding of new type blocks from a uniform template.
 His type case is estimated to have contained around 290 separate letter boxes, most of which were required for special characters, ligatures, punctuation marks, etc.

 Gutenberg is also credited with the introduction of an oil-based ink which was more durable than the previously used water-based inks.
 As printing material he used both paper and vellum (high-quality parchment).
 In the Gutenberg Bible, Gutenberg made a trial of coloured printing for a few of the page headings, present only in some copies.

 A later work, the Mainz Psalter of 1453, presumably designed by Gutenberg but published under the imprint of his successors Johann Fust and Peter Schöffer, had elaborate red and blue printed initials.